DefinetlyNotAI/Logicytics/docs/SAFETY.md

 does not normally stop independent collectors.
 The supervisor terminates only the worker process tree it owns when a timeout or memory limit is exceeded.

 Core collectors are discovered from `core/` and selected by profiles.
-Plugin collectors in `plugins/` and Python MODS in `MODS/` never run unless explicitly enabled.
-A plugin or MOD must pass static and runtime preflight before it can enter a plan.
+Plugin collectors in `plugins/` never run unless explicitly enabled.
+A plugin must pass static and runtime preflight before it can enter a plan.

 ## Capability gates